rachitnigam/rachitnigam.com/content/post/priya.md

 **Content Warning: Death**

-My dear friend and colleague [Priya Srikumar][priya] passed away in a car accident.
+My dear friend and colleague Priya Srikumar passed away in a car accident.
 I write this post to memorialize the impact they had on me and other people around them.
 If you knew Priya in their capacity as an academic and would like to add something, please [email me](mailto:rachit.nigam12@gmail.com).